oliver-butterley/ma2-2024/pages/part5.md

 ## Evaluation of multiple integrals

-Now we have a definition we can rigorously work with integrals but it is essential to also have a way to practically evaluate any given integral.
+Now we have a definition, so we know what a multidimensional integral is, but it is essential to also have a way to practically evaluate any given integral.

 Let $f$ be a bounded integrable function on $R = [a_1,b_1] \times [a_2,b_2]$.
 Suppose that, for every $y\in [a_2,b_2]$, the integral $A(y) = \int_{a_1}^{b_1} f(x,y) \ dx$ exists.
 Then $\int_{a_2}^{b_2} A(y) \ dy$ exists and,